dart-portals/binary/README.md

 └─ ...
 ```

+You can always get such a tree visualization of the adapter tree by calling `TypeRegistry.debugDumpTree()`.

 Additionally, the `TypeRegistry` contains a map of shortcuts from types to nodes in the tree.

 ### Behind the scenes: How is data encoded